 Have something to add?
 Comments are welcome below and will appear within 24 hours of lodging.

-IMPORTANTLY, when reading the graph it does not mean only 20% of dogs live over 10 and so on.
+IMPORTANTLY, when reading the graph (at the beginning) it does not mean only 20% of dogs live over 10 and so on.
 It shows that of the TOTAL number of dogs of that weight range, 20% are over 10, and the other 80% are 0-10 years old.

 So how did I get the data?